jojozhuang/jojozhuang.github.io/_posts/2016-01-15-free-text-editor-atom.md

 Atom is a free and cross-platform text editor.
 You can use it on OS X, Windows, or Linux.
 You can use Atom to edit MarkDown documents.
 You can also use it for software development.
 For example, it supports you to develop responsive website with AngularJS.
 The editor highlight feature in Atom makes it easy to edit different files, like javascript, html, etc.

 ## 2. Plug-In System for Atom
-There are lots of plug-ins available for Atom, which makes Atom more powerful.
+There are lots of plug-ins available for Atom, which makes Atom be more powerful.

 ## 2.1 Search and Install Plug-In
 Atom->Preferences->Install, search package.
 Click 'Install' button of which package you want to install.